 Controlling for Competitive Pressures from Other Regions So far, we do not per se establish that the impact on outsourcing by Indian manufacturing firms is due to import competition from China in the domestic market and not due to import competition in general or from other destinations.
 The effect from China could very well pick up general competitive effects or effects from other similar countries.
-In order to delve into this, we calculate a general import competition index - World and for all the possible regions - high-income countries (High-Income), North America (NA), European Union (EU), Latin American countries (LA), least-developed countries (LDC), Middle-east and North African countries (MENA), and South Asian countries (SA).
+In order to delve into this, we calculate a general import competition index - World and for all the possible regions - high-income countries (High - Income), North America (NA), European Union (EU), Latin American countries (LA), least-developed countries (LDC), Middle-east and North African countries (MENA), and South Asian countries (SA).
 Results are presented in Table 9.
-We start by using a general import competition index - $DComp{IN,jt-1}^{World}$ along with $DComp{IN,jt-1}^{China}$ in column (2).
+We start by using a general import competition index - $DComp{IN,jt-1}^{World}$ along with $DComp{IN,jt-1}^{China}$ in column (1).
 The coefficient on Chinese import penetration is statistically significant and positive, suggesting that it is not import competition per se, but China, which is associated with more outsourcing of manufacturing jobs by Indian firms.

-Across columns (2) through (5), we show that this positive and significant relationship is robust to controlling for import competition from High-Income (column (2)), NA and EU (column (3)),

-LA, LDC, MENA, and SA (column (4)) countries and all of these put together (column (5)).
-In column (6), we replicate column (5) with an alternate measure of outsourcing, using outsourcing expenditure as a share of gross value-added.
-We find that the positive relationship between Chinese import competition and outsourcing endures.
+Across columns (2) through (5), we show that this positive and significant relationship is robust to controlling for import competition from High - Income (column (2)), NA and EU (column (3)), LA, LDC, MENA, and SA (column (4)) countries and all of these put together (column (5)).
+The positive relationship is reproduced in Column (6), which replicates column (5) with our alternate outsourcing measure.